A logarithm law for nonautonomous systems fastly converging to equilibrium and mean field coupled systems: A logarithm law in the nonautonomous case

 Typically $\tau _{r}(x,y)\rightarrow +\infty $ \ as $r\rightarrow 0$.
 To give an estimate on how rare is the hitting of such small targets as an event on our system, in the following we will estimate the speed, asymptotically $\tau _{r}(x,y)$ goes to $\,+\infty .$

-In \ a system which is not autonomous there is not an invariant measure, we will replace it with a kind of asymptotically invariant one, which we will call the equilibriunm measure.
+In \ a system which is not autonomous there is not an invariant measure, we will replace it with a kind of asymptotically invariant one, which we will call the equilibrium measure.

 We will suppose that in our phase space $X$ a starting "reference" Borel probability measure $\mu _{0}$ is considered (it can be for example the normalized volume measure when $X$ is a Riemannian manifold), and that the \ iterates of the pushforward of $\mu _{0}$ \ trough the dynamics converge to a certain measure $\mu $.
 We will suppose that there is a certain $\mu \in PM(X)$ such that \ as $n\rightarrow \infty $